SebastienFCT/daily-coding-problem/swift/Problem 29/README.md

 ## Solution

-This challenge requires to implement to functions:
+This challenge requires two implement to functions:

-- `Serialize()` will take a string as input and will apply the logic that replace any repeating sequence of the same characters by "XC" where X is the amount of time it's been repeated and C the character
+- `Serialize()` will take a string as input and will apply the logic that replaces any repeating sequence of the same character by "XC" where X is the amount of time it's been repeated and C the character
 - `Deserialize()` will take a string as input and will replace any occurrence of "XC" with the string "CC...CC" corresponding to X times the character C